aheumaier/aheumaier.github.io/about.markdown

 development tooling

 Andreas joined Microsoft in 2017 after spending more than 10 years developing and operating cloud based applications for industry and government clients.
-In his role as Senior Engineering Lead, he accellerates Microsoft's most strategic tier-1 customers around the globe ​to build epic stuff with focus on production grade co-engineering work.
+In his role as Senior Engineering Lead, he accelerates Microsoft's most strategic tier-1 customers around the globe with focus on production grade co-engineering work.

-Before joining Microsoft, Andreas served years as a CTO, Consultant and a Devops Engineer.
-Andreas holds an MSc in Bioinformatics from Univ.
-Hamburg and a Dipl.-Ing. in Chemistry from RWTH Aachen, Germany, with specialization in Chemoinformatics and Drug Discovery.
+Before joining Microsoft, Andreas served in several roles as CTO, Consultant and Devops Engineer.
+Andreas holds an MSc in Bioinformatics from University Hamburg and a Diploma Engineering degree in Chemistry from RWTH Aachen/Jülich.